kstojanovski/helloworld-ballerina-svelte/README.md

 # helloworld-ballerina.io-svelte
-An "Hello World" project to test ballerina.io as beck-end and svelte as fron-end.
+An "Hello World" project to test ballerina.io as back-end and svelte as front-end.